 Career Track.
 In middle school, the guidance counselor gave us a test.
 The results showed us our interests (like we didn’t already know) and gave us several career options, complete with job descriptions and salary ranges.
 Mine suggested that I play in a symphony.
 Which would be cool if, say, John Williams were directing me for the Star Wars score.
 But I was ten years too late for that.
 Career Track, you were so wrong.

 Chemistry.
 Yeah, Breaking Bad made chemistry cool in a depraved, illegal sort of way.
 But that came fifteen years too late for me.
 Balancing chemical equations didn’t help me, or anyone else, get a date to the prom.
 Heck, it sure didn’t help that our chemistry teacher threw up his hands when he couldn’t figure out how to balance one particular equation and yell, “I’m a biology teacher, not a chemistry teacher!”
 The only chemicals I cared about mixing back then were chocolate syrup and milk.
 Today, it’s an occassional Coke with a splash of cherry rum.
 And I didn’t need a year-long class to learn those vital life skills.
+Maybe I would have been more interested in chemistry if I actually understood it better.
+Nowadays, it’s so much easier to give yourself that extra bit of help.
+You can just go online and look up something like chemistry homework help and you’d be sorted.

 I could list a bajillion other things my brain has dumped since I completed my education.
 Here are some things, however, that would have benefited me greatly: